jamen/OpenAlbion/crates/fable/readme.md

 # Fable Rust

-Fable library for Rust to use the assets of Fable OG, TLC, Anniversary, and mods.
+A Fable library for Rust.
+Its made for Fable, Fable: The Lost Chapters, Fable Anniversary, and their mods.

 ## Documentation